wayne931121/wayne931121/README.md

 ### How to reach me:

-Hi, I'am a student currect study in National Yunlin University of Science and Technology.
+Hi, I'm a student currect study in National Yunlin University of Science and Technology.

 ### Language